 When I started The Broke Agent in 2015, real estate Instagram was an unbearable place to scroll.
-The #realtor hashtag was flooded with carbon copies of suited and booted “top producers” who were all magically in the top 1% (or so they claimed).
+The #realtor hashtag was flooded with carbon copies of suited-and-booted “top producers” who were all magically in the top 1% (or so they claimed).

 I remember thinking, “Is everyone in real estate killing it besides me?”
 So I started to call out these fake “sales gurus” on @thebrokeagent and quickly realized I was not alone.
-The real estate community rallied around the posts in agreement that the half-agent, half Gary Vee-style life coach content needed to go.
+The real estate community on Instagram rallied around the posts in agreement that the half-agent, half Gary Vee-style life coach content needed to go.

-**NOTE: These are in no particular order, so don’t get mad at me.**
+Note: These are in no particular order, so don’t get mad at me.

 1. Taya DiCarlo @tayadicarlo

-Taya DiCarlo is a Compass agent in the South Bay of Los Angeles.
+Taya DiCarlo is a Compass agent in the South Bay area of Los Angeles.
 If I had to recommend one profile for new agents to draw inspiration from, this would be it.
 Her feed is a perfect variety of real estate posts, market updates, humor, education, personal hobbies, and family life.

-Her content is both professional and relatable as she showcases her wins, her losses, and her charismatic personality.
-My favorite part about her Instagram is her weekly show on IGTV called Taya’s 2 Cents, where she educates her followers on real estate definitions and the aspects of a deal.
+Her content is both professional and relatable as she showcases her wins, losses, and charismatic personality.
+My favorite part about her Instagram is her weekly show on IGTV called “Taya’s 2 Cents.”
+In it, she educates her followers on everything from real estate definitions to the aspects of a deal.

 2. Matt Lionetti @matt.lionetti

 But, as much as I hate to admit it, Matt produces the funniest and most accurate real estate videos on Instagram.
-His first posts were skits of frustrating, yet all too relatable phone conversations with clients and other agents.
+His first posts were skits of frustrating, yet all-too-relatable phone conversations with clients and other agents.
 He really started to gain traction after his infamous “Freddie Mercury” parody.

 3. Aken Moose Musa @yourfriendlyneighborhoodmoose

 Moose posts a wide variety of content on Instagram that includes home improvement tips, wacky marketing promos, rap parodies, and memes.
 He’s also recently made multiple appearances on HGTV’s “House Hunters.”
-He looks like a fun guy to have 10 closing drinks with, and I imagine his followers and clients feel the same.
+He looks to me like a fun guy to have 10 closing drinks with, and I imagine his followers and clients feel the same.

 4. Derrick Gregory @derrickswflrealtor

 When you go to his feed, you will immediately notice eye-catching thumbnails and hyper-relevant content.
 It seems like he’s got a video for every holiday or pop culture event that takes place.
-I wouldn’t be surprised if he makes a video for “Flag Day.”
-Another thing I like about Derrick is that he has the guts to go Live on Instagram.
+I wouldn’t be surprised if he makes a video for Flag Day.
+Another thing I like about Derrick is that he has the guts to go live on Instagram.
 Even if he’s just playing the ukulele to seven viewers, he understands that going live pushes his name and content to the top of people’s feeds.

 The goal of a real estate agent is to stay top of mind, and Derrick Gregory is always at the top of your feed.
-He should make a shirt that says: “Top of your mind and top of your feed.”
+He should make a shirt that says, “Top of your mind and top of your feed.”
 Actually, no, he shouldn’t.

 5. Dan O’Neil @danoneil

-Dan O’Neil built the number one team on Long Island while maintaining a perfectly trimmed beard and neckline.
-He caught my attention when he posted a hilarious real estate parody of the Netflix show, “You.”
+Dan O’Neil built the number one team on Long Island all while maintaining a perfectly trimmed beard and neckline.
+He caught my attention when he posted a hilarious real estate parody of the Netflix show “You.”
 He seems to outdo himself with every video, as he can be seen falling off jet skis, riding horses, and smashing fax machines with a bat.

-My favorite part about her Instagram is her story strategy.
+My favorite part about her Instagram profile is her story strategy.
 She does funny rants in her car and consistently engages her followers with polls, votes, and questionnaires.
 If you follow her, you will also get the pleasure of occasionally seeing her cute and fluffy doodle, Louie.